Summary

 Kidney failure

 Not everyone with kidney failure chooses to receive KRT, opting instead for end-of-life care.
-Therefore, estimates of the prevalence of kidney failure need to count cases both with and without replacement therapy.
+Therefore, prevalence estimates for kidney failure need to count cases both with and without replacement therapy.
 The most recent data available to examine this are linked data from the Australia and New Zealand Dialysis and Transplant (ANZDATA) Registry and the National Death Index, covering the period 1997 to 2013 (AIHW 2016).

-There were around 5,100 new cases of kidney failure in Australia in 2013, which equates to around 14 new cases per day.
-Of these, around 50% were receiving KRT.
+- there were around 5,100 new cases of kidney failure in Australia – around 14 new cases per day – of these, half (50%) were receiving KRT

 Figure 1: Incidence of kidney failure with and without replacement therapy, by age, 2013